Nicolercc/nicolercc/README.md

 ---

 ## 🔎 Knowledge 📖
-I use VSCode and the command line for code creation, meticulously planning my projects on Figma and breaking them down on Trello.
-I also enjoy attending in-person workshops and taking online courses on platforms like Coursera.
-These tools and experiences help me expand my skills and tackle challenges with innovative solutions.
+I leverage VSCode and the command line for efficient code creation, meticulously planning my projects in Figma and breaking them down into manageable tasks using Trello.
+I actively enhance my skills by attending in-person workshops and taking online courses on platforms like Coursera.
+These tools and experiences empower me to expand my expertise and devise innovative solutions to complex challenges.

 ### Languages and Tools:
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)